riot/riot.github.io/api.md

 <strong>@returns: </strong> a javascript `Set` containing all the plugin functions installed

-Once installed a plugin function will be called for any Riot.js component created
+Once installed a plugin function will be called for any Riot.js component created:

 ```js
 import { install } from 'riot'